 And our ocean includes tropical coral reefs, lush kelp forests, deep ocean canyons, Arctic sea ice, and so many more habitats.
-These places are home to whales, endangered sea turtles, migratory seabirds, fish, and other ocean wildlife.
+These places are home to an incredible diverse ecosystem-including whales, endangered sea turtles, migratory seabirds, fish, and other

-18. Coastal Ecosystems
+17. Coastal Ecosystems